About the Program Course Description

 Preparation for the Seminar is done during the Independent Study period, and will focus either on a close reading of a singular artist or artwork or on a more extensive or theoretical consideration.
 The following summer students and faculty will meet in person in small interdisciplinary groups to further discuss the topics presented during the Seminar.

-For the 2013 Seminar students and faculty are reading The Affect Theory Reader, edited by Melissa Gregg and Gregory J. Seigworth.
+For the 2013 Seminar students and faculty read The Affect Theory Reader, edited by Melissa Gregg and Gregory J. Seigworth.

 The Conference, Caucus, and Seminar prepare the student for the widest form of participatory endeavor, the Presentation, or "crit."
 These are full-community forums in which student work is presented publicly and commented on by the entire MFA faculty and student body.
 Presentations show that questions of theory, genre, medium, and tradition in one art form may apply to others as well.
 Readings, exhibitions, film screenings, and musical performances are daily activities that draw the attendance and response of all students and faculty.